Smooth solutions to the Schr\"odinger flow for maps from smooth bounded domains in Euclidean spaces into $\mathbb{S}^2$: Introduction

 For each $\ep>0$, recall that the local existence of very regular solution to \eqref{pra-eq0} has been established in \cite{CJ}(also see \cite{CW}), which can be formulated as the following theorem. \begin{thm} Suppose that $u_0\in H^{2k+1}(\Om, \U^2)$ with $k\geq 1$, and satisfies the $(k-1)$-order compatibility condition \eqref{com-cond}.
 Then there exists a positive time $T_\ep$ (depending only on $\ep$ and $\norm{u_0}_{H^2(\Om)}$) such that the problem \eqref{pra-eq0} admits a unique local solution $u_\ep$, which satisfies

 for any $0<T<T_\ep$ and $0 \leq i\leq k$. \end{thm}

-Next, we describe our strategies to approach the above perturbed problem and main ideas.
-Since the initial data must meet the necessary compatibility condition defined by \eqref{com-cond} in the above theorem, the first difficulty which will be encountered is: how to find an initial data $u_0$ such that it satisfies the compatibility condition on boundary which is independent of $\ep\in (0,1)$?
-The answer to this problem is as follows.
+Next, we outline the strategy and main ideas for addressing the above perturbed problem.
+Since the initial data must meet the necessary compatibility condition defined by \eqref{com-cond} in the above theorem, the first difficulty we encounter is: how to find an initial data $u_0$ such that it satisfies the compatibility condition on boundary which is independent of $\ep\in (0,1)$?
+The answer lies in the following approach.

-By applying the intrinsic geometric structures of the equation $\p_tu_\ep=\ep \tau(u_\ep)+J(u_\ep)\tau(u_\ep)$: \begin{itemize} \item $\ep\tau(u_\ep)$ and $J(u_\ep)\tau(u_\ep)$ is orthogonal, \item The complex structure $J$ is integrable, i.e. $\n J=0$, \end{itemize} we can give the intrinsic description of compatibility condition of the initial data elucidated in Proposition \ref{intrc-cd1} (or Proposition \ref{intrc-cd2}), which implies the 1-order compatibility condition or the any $k$-order compatibility conditions for 1-dimensional case for equation \eqref{S-eq} are the same as that for its parabolic perturbed equation \eqref{pra-eq0}.
-Moreover, under the stronger restrictions of $u_0$ (i.e \eqref{s-com-cond}) given in Definition \ref{stronger-com-cond}, we can also show these two equations in general dimensional case are of the same $k$-order compatibility conditions with $k>1$.
-One can see more details in Section \ref{s: com-cond}.
+By applying the intrinsic geometric structures of the equation $\p_tu_\ep=\ep \tau(u_\ep)+J(u_\ep)\tau(u_\ep)$: \begin{itemize} \item $\ep\tau(u_\ep)$ and $J(u_\ep)\tau(u_\ep)$ is orthogonal, \item The complex structure $J$ is integrable, i.e. $\n J=0$, \end{itemize} we are able to provide an intrinsic description of compatibility condition of the initial data elucidated in Proposition \ref{intrc-cd1} (or Proposition \ref{intrc-cd2}), which implies the 1-order compatibility condition as well as the any $k$-order compatibility conditions for 1-dimensional case for equation \eqref{S-eq} are the same as that for its parabolic perturbed equation \eqref{pra-eq0}.
+Moreover, under the stronger but natural restrictions of $u_0$ (i.e \eqref{s-com-cond}) given in Definition \ref{stronger-com-cond}, we can also show these two equations in general dimensional case are of the same $k$-order compatibility conditions with $k>1$.
+Further details are provided in Section~\ref{s: com-cond}.

-Secondly, we need to derive the high order energy estimates of approximate solution $u_\ep$, which are independent of $\ep\in(0,1)$.
+Secondly, we need to derive uniform high-order energy estimates of approximate solution $u_\ep$, which are independent of $\ep\in(0,1)$.
 However, since the space of the test functions associated to the initial-Neumann boundary problem \eqref{pra-eq0} (i.e. those functions vanishing the boundary terms when integration by parts are applied) is much smaller than that in \cite{DW}, there are two essential difficulties to overcome in this step: \begin{itemize} \item[$(1)$] One is how to find test functions associated to the initial-Neumann boundary problem \eqref{pra-eq0}? \item[$(2)$] The other is how to get uniform high order energy estimates avoiding the loss of derivatives by using these test functions in $(1)$? \end{itemize}

 We will make full use of the geometric structures of the Schr\"odinger flow \eqref{S-eq} to overcome these two issues.
 Because \eqref{S-eq} has the following extrinsic geometric structures: 1. $J=u\times$ is antisymmetric; 2. $(\times, \Real^3)$ is a Lie algebra; 3.
 The fact $|u|=1$ implies $u\in T^\perp_u\U^2$, we can choose suitable extrinsic geometric energy which can control the energy for us to estimate.